CybercentreCanada/cccs-aws-scooper/README.md

 The following options can be changed to modify the Scooper deployment:
 - `--level, --l [account|org]`
   - Which level of enumeration to perform: `account` or `org`.
-  - Choose between Account Enumeration and Organization Enumeration. if `org` is specified then `role_name` must also be specified.
+  - Choose between Account Enumeration and Organization Enumeration. if `org` is specified then `--role-name` must also be specified.
   - The default level is set to `account`.
 - `--region, --r TEXT`
   - Which AWS region to enumerate.
   - Enter your desired region.
   - The default region is set to `ca-central-1`.
-- `--role_name TEXT`
+- `--role-name TEXT`
   - Name of role with organizational account access.
   - If Organization level enumeration is chosen, the name of the role with organizational account access must be specified.
   - The default name is set to `OrganizationAccountAccessRole` for users using AWS Organizations for account management, and will differ for other account factory tools.
+- `--cloudtrail-scoop`
+  - Whether to perform historical CloudTrail data collection.
+Aggregates CloudTrail events by hour and writes to S3 of your choice.
 - `--destroy`
   - Used to destroy all CloudFormation resources created by Scooper in the current region.
   - Users managing Scooper deployments across multiple regions must switch to each region to delete the associated resources.
+  - **Note:** Can only be used in conjunction with the `configure-logging` command.

 ## Development and Testing